-FDA advisories.
-The U.S. Food and Drug Administration (FDA) has issued advisories to patients, families, and health professionals to closely monitor for warning signs of suicidal behavior in children and adults younger than 25 who take antidepressants.
-This is especially important at the beginning of treatment or when doses are changed.
+The U.S. Food and Drug Administration (FDA) has issued advisories to patients, families, and health professionals to closely watch for warning signs of suicidal behavior in children and adults younger than 25 who take antidepressants.

 The FDA also advises patients to watch for an increase in anxiety, panic attacks, agitation, irritability, insomnia, impulsivity, hostility, and mania.
-It is most important to watch for these behaviors in children, who are less able to control their impulses and may be at greater risk for suicidal behaviors.
+It is most important to watch for these behaviors in children.
+That's because children are less able to control their impulses.
+They may be at greater risk for suicidal behaviors.

 The FDA has not recommended that children and young adults stop using antidepressants.
 If you have concerns about a child or young adult who is taking an antidepressant, talk to a doctor.

-The FDA has asked drug companies to include in their packaging inserts a "black box" warning, the government's strongest medication warning.
-The warning, appearing in bold letters inside a black box, recommends that anyone considering the use of that drug (or any antidepressant) in a child or young adult needs to carefully balance the risk of taking the drug with the need to use it.
-It also recommends that family members and caregivers closely watch for warning signs of suicide in a child or young adult taking an antidepressant.
+The FDA has asked drug companies to include in their packaging inserts a "black box" warning.
+This is the government's strongest medicine warning.
+The warning is in bold letters inside a black box.
+It recommends that anyone thinking about using that drug (or any antidepressant) in a child or young adult needs to carefully balance the risk of taking the drug with the need to use it.
+It also recommends that family members and caregivers closely watch for warning signs of suicide in a child or young adult who takes an antidepressant.

 The black box warning notes the drug's approved uses.
 Right now, only certain antidepressants are approved for use in children and teens.
 But other antidepressants are commonly used.
 Health professionals often prescribe medicines that are not specifically approved but may still be safe and effective.
 This is called unlabeled use.